11 Surprising Facts About Living in Mauritius You Need to Know

 Ebene Mauritius

-Even though I’m from South Africa, where we also drive on the left, navigating the winding roads and small roundabouts in Mauritius has been a bit challenging.
+I’m from South Africa, where we also drive on the left.
+However, navigating the winding roads and small roundabouts in Mauritius has been a bit challenging.

 The roads can be narrow, and traffic can get hectic, especially in urban areas like Port Louis or Grand Baie.
 Getting used to the local driving style, where things can feel a bit chaotic at times, has required some patience.